comptoolsres/comptoolsres.github.io/TLCL_reading_notes_5.md

   ![Screenshot of status in github](images/git_main_branch.png)

   The repo still looks like it did before!

   That is because the `main` branch is set to be default.
-But you can click on the "Branch: main" button and select "`variables`" to see that version.
+But you can click on the "Branch: main" dropdown button and select "`variables`" to see that version.

   In fact the original file is still there in our folder too.
 Checkout the `main` branch and look at the file: